-With passage of a new law in March, Indiana joined the list of states that have created rules and regulations to manage the growth of telemedicine.
+With passage of a law in March of 2016, Indiana joined the list of states that have created rules and regulations to manage the growth of telemedicine.
 Telemedicine, or telehealth, uses technology to allow patients and healthcare providers to interact remotely, and it’s often seen as a way to deliver greater access to care to more patients, especially those in rural areas or those in areas where a needed medical specialist is not available.

-Indiana approved the creation of a pilot telehealth program in 2014, and patients have been able to use it since last summer (although some Hoosiers have been using unregulated telemedicine programs for years).
-The pilot would have expired this July if the new law had not passed.
+Indiana approved the creation of a pilot telehealth program in 2014, and patients have been able to use it since the summer of 2015 (although some Hoosiers have been using unregulated telemedicine programs for years).
+The pilot would have expired in 2016 if the new law had not passed.

 Telemedicine is a broad term for any technology that allows doctors and patients to interact over long distances without physically getting together.
 It can be as simple as a patient describing their symptoms to determine if treatment is necessary and as advanced as a doctor using a remote-controlled robot to perform surgery from hundreds of miles away.